Girl at Sewing Machine

-Girl at Sewing Machine is an oil on canvas painting by Edward Hopper, executed in 1921, now in the Thyssen-Bornemisza Museum in Madrid, Spain.
-It portrays a young girl sitting at a sewing machine facing a window on a beautiful sunny day.
+Girl at Sewing Machine is an oil-on-canvas painting by the American artist Edward Hopper, executed in 1921, now in the Thyssen-Bornemisza Museum in Madrid, Spain.
+It portrays a young woman sitting at a sewing machine facing a window on a beautiful sunny day.
 The location appears to be New York City as is evident from the yellow bricks in the window.
-The exterior vantage point although present only aids in putting the interior activity in perspective.
+The exterior vantage point, although present, only aids in putting the interior activity in perspective.

 It is one of the first of Hopper's many "window paintings".
-Hopper's repeated decision to pose a young woman against her sewing is said to be his commentary on solitude.
+Hopper's repeated decision to pose a young woman against her sewing is said to be a commentary on solitude.

 The painting is the inspiration for Mary Leader's poem of the same name.